 Tuberculosis is found throughout the world.
-Areas of particular risk include Africa, Asia and the Indian subcontinent.
-Countries with most cases include India, Indoensia, China, Nigeria, Pakistan and South Africa.
+Areas of particular risk include Africa and Asia.
+60% of cases globally are found in 6 countries: India, Indonesia, China, Nigeria, Pakistan and South Africa.

 Recommendations for Travellers

-BCG may be required for those who have not previously been vaccinated and to tuberculin negative individuals according to the destination and the nature of travel.
+BCG may be required for those who have not previously been vaccinated and are tuberculin negative, according to the destination and the nature of travel.
 The vaccine is recommended for those under 16 years of age who are going to live and work with local people for more than three months in an area where the incidence of tuberculosis is high.

-If you have concerns regarding exposure to tuberculosis before or after travel please speak to your health care provider for more information.
+If you have concerns regarding exposure to tuberculosis and travel please speak to your travel health practitioner for more information.

 back to top